-- Applicants are responsible for submitting all the necessary records to the Admissions Office. - All students admitted into a health science program may be required, by clinical or work-based site, to submit to a criminal background check and/or drug testing, prior to, or during clinical education coursework.
+- All students admitted into a health science program will be required to submit to a criminal background check and drug testing prior to enrollment each academic year.
 The results of these tests could affect the student's ability to progress in the program. - All students completing a health science program may be required, by an external testing agency, to submit to a criminal background check and/or drug test prior to a state or national licensing/certification board approving the graduate to sit for licensure/certification exams.